LukeSmithxyz/voidrice/.config/ranger/ranger.md

 ## Many little things!

+(Some of this has been changed or depreciated.
+I'll update soon.)

 + bg -- (for i3 users) makes an image your background (assuming i3 is looking at ~/.config/wall.png for your background)
 + X -- Extract a zip/rar/tar.gz, whatever.
 Runs a script that picks the right command for the right archive.
 + Z -- zips a folder up into a .tar.gz archive.